imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 ### Doing the Right Thing

-I do not want suggest a feeling of smug superiority - just about every harmful behavior I have described above I have also engaged in at some point.
+I do not want to suggest a feeling of smug superiority - just about every harmful behavior I have described above I have also engaged in at some point.
 I know I will continue to do so, too.
 But I want this to be better, and I want to work with people who are also committed to these goals.

-Looking back now to the start of my journey, I have to question now the intent of the wise, old man in his original assertion about human behavior.
+Looking back to the start of my journey, I have to question now the intent of the wise, old man in his original assertion about human behavior.
 Was this yet another example of some unsolicited advice from a person who exploited their maleness and seniority to add more weight to their pronouncements than perhaps they deserved?
 Is this all that